Brouclean-Softwares/brouclean-fantasy-games/README.md

 For the app to run you need to create a Secrets.toml (and a Secrets.dev.toml for local dev) file containing

 ```
+# General
+APP_URL = "URL of the app, ex: http://localhost:8000"

 # Database
 DB_PASSWORD = "Your db user password"